joevankirk/parse-and-store/README.md

 ## Features

-What's all the bells and whistles this project can perform?
 * Parses HTML of inputted web address and stores the content
-* The list post shows the parsed URL as well as the stored content from various HTML selectors
+* The index page shows the parsed URL as well as the stored content from various HTML selectors

 ## Contributing